TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - fix neon maps being generated in the project folder

 - Note that message buffer might overflow during resynchro, causing a disconnection

-- re-freeze when match starts and someone respawns at warmup

 - increase prices of uwota and triad? theyre soo op